 Our radio decoding service covers many of the car stereo units fitted to NISSAN vehicles.

 - Clarion radios in current Nissan vehicles cannot be decoded from the serial number alone.
-As well as the serial number and part number (PU), you will need to send us the vehicle's VIN number and registered owner's name, and the radio must be the one originally fitted.
+As well as the serial number and part number (PU), you will need to send us the vehicle's VIN number (UK REGISTERED VEHICLES ONLY) and registered owner's name, and the radio must be the one originally fitted.

 - Nissan Connect SAT-NAV: When this system needs a code, you should see a "system locked" message on screen and then a box containing a 'device number', 'serial number' and date.
-We require all this information, plus the vehicle's VIN and registered owner's name.
+We require all this information, plus the vehicle's VIN and registered owner's name (UK REGISTERED VEHICLES ONLY).

 Our service is personal, not automated.
 So if you are not sure which numbers to give, provide us with all you see on the outside of the casing and we will check them for you.

 Codes for Nissan factory-fitted radios require additional time to supply (we aim within 48 hrs) as they're obtained from a reliable third-party.
 It also means that the cost is a little higher than our standard price, at GBP 14.95.

 Anti-tamper labels applied to the case of the radio will often overlap the back and top, or top and side panels.
 Look to see if such a label is torn along the line where the panels meet and let us know if you see this.
 It might indicate the radio has been previously repaired and the code reset.